 The racket/load module language is different from racket or racket/base.
 A module using racket/load treats all of its content as dynamic, passing each form in the module body to eval (using a namespace that is initialized with racket).
 As a result, uses of eval and load in the module body see the same dynamic namespace as immediate body forms.
-For example, if "here.rkts" contains then running
+For example, if "here.rkts" contains

 '''

 (define here "Morporkia")

 (define (go!) (set! here there))

+then running

+#lang racket/load

+(define there "Utopia")

 '''